 PRINCIPLE 5: Maintain the Board as a well-functioning, balanced team led by the Chair

 The principal role of the Chairman of the Board is to manage and to provide leadership to the Board of Directors of the Company.
-The Chairman is accountable to the Board and acts as a direct liaison between the Board and the management of the Company, through the CEO.
+The Chairman is accountable to the Board and acts as a direct liaison between the Board and the management of the Company, through the Chief Executive Officer.
 The Chairman acts as the communicator for Board decisions where appropriate.

 The Chairman is responsible for the effective leadership, operation and governance of the Board and its Committees.
-He ensures that all Directors contribute effectively to the development and implementation of the Company’s strategy whilst ensuring that the nature and extent of the significant risks the Company is willing to embrace in the implementation of its strategy are determined and challenged.
+He ensures that all Directors contribute effectively to the development and implementation of the Company’s strategy, while ensuring that the nature and extent of the significant risks the Company is willing to embrace in the implementation of its strategy are determined and challenged.

 The Chief Executive Officer is responsible for the management of the Company, providing executive leadership and for implementing the Company’s strategy.

-The Chairman was considered independent upon his appointment in January 2018.
-The Board believes that the advice, behaviour and character of its other Non-Executive Directors (Messrs Yeatman, Holmes and Buckley) is independent and at all times in the best interests of the Company and all its shareholders.
+The Board believes that the advice, behaviour and character of its Chairman and Non-executive Director are always in the best interests of the Company and its shareholders.
 In addition, the skills and business judgement which they possess and regularly exercise contributes to the efficient and effective running of the Company.
-The Company’s Senior Independent Director, is Mr Eric Yeatman.

 PRINCIPLE 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities